 Eventually the trail came to a halt; the snowcats hadn't cleared the path any further and while a bit of trail was visible, the depth of the snow meant making forward progress would require serious equipment and gear.
 We stopped for a bit to enjoy the views in any case, before agreeing that we'd return back down the mountain just a short ways to check out a few camp spots we had passed in hopes of something better.
-While waiting, we added another to the group: Jim Bob's lifelong friend Bill and his BMW quad bike, prepared to join us for a handful of days and nights.
+While waiting, we added another to the group: Jim Bob's lifelong friend Bill and his BMW quad with new quad bike tyres, prepared to join us for a handful of days and nights.

 The snow-clad trail and the deep mud that blocked our path did prove alluring, though.
 Before heading back, Justin decided to give the untrodden trail his best effort.
 With 4WD engaged and his rear axle locked, he put the pedal down and pushed through the snow, but only for a hundred yards or so before coming to a halt.
 In the distance, it was immediately clear he'd managed to get thoroughly and utterly stuck.
 The radio piped up with a request for a winch.
 Jim Bob readied his Tacoma and pushed through the mud, getting as near as possible to Justin without getting stuck, and assisted with the recovery.
 While they played in the snow, Charlie and I made the descent in search of camp.